Fronius LogoFronius Mobile Logo

 CAUTION!

-Minor injury or damage to property may result if appropriate precautions are not taken.
+Minor or moderate injury may result if appropriate precautions are not taken.

 NOTE!